eetukallio/photobrowser/README.md

 ## Setting up development environment

-Make sure you have set up React Native Cli development environment according to [instructions(rn-docs)].
+Make sure you have set up React Native Cli development environment according to [instructions](rn-docs).

 Clone this project to your local machine using `git clone`.